 How common is AML?

 Acute myeloid leukaemia is rare.
 Around 3,200 people are diagnosed with acute myeloid leukaemia in the UK every year.

-It can occur in adults or children.
+Adults or children can get AML.
 It is most common in older people.
 More than 40 out of 100 (40%) of new cases are in people aged 75 and over.